Skip to main content

 • What is ptosis?

 This is a droopy eyelid.
 The cause of this is related to either a weak eyelid muscle (which you are born with) or a detachment of the muscle from the tarsus (the cartilage skeleton of the lid margin), usually associated with aging.
-Ptosis, in Dr. Lee’s opinion, is more common in Asians, affecting as many as half the patients undergoing Asian eyelid surgery.
+Ptosis, in Dr. Lee’s opinion, is more common in Asians, affecting as many as half the patients undergoing Asian Eyelid Surgery.
 Depending on the cause, the muscle needs to be reattached (if detached), or it needs to be strengthened/shortened so that the eyelid is in the proper position at rest.

 • Will I end up sleeping with my eyes open?